kindohm/risc-chip/readme.md

 <a name="tidalcycles"></a>
 ## Production With TidalCycles

+> NOTE: this music was produced with 2016-era TidalCycles version 0.8.
+It isn't really feasible to
+> run this code on your computer any more, but hopefully you can still glean some interesting info from it.

 _RISC Chip_ was composed, produced, and performed using the [TidalCycles](http://tidalcycles.org) live-coding pattern environment.
 If you wish to use this source code, you must install TidalCycles first.